SkyClan480/FGNP/README.md

 # Flightgear-Navdata-Parser
-Project by TOASTER and SkyClan480
+Project by puku-777 and SkyClan480

 To make use of these scripts, you will need to have python installed. https://www.python.org/